Adrienne Bailon Stuns In A Tiny Strapless Bikini In Makeup-Free Photos

-Adrienne Bailon is putting her serious curves and her makeup-free beauty on display in a bikini in several new jaw dropping snaps shared to her Instagram account this week.
+Adrienne Bailon is putting her serious curves and her makeup-free beauty on display in a bikini in several new jaw-dropping snaps shared to her Instagram account this week.
 The gorgeous TV personality showed some serious skin in several new photos uploaded to social media on September 10 as she enjoyed the last few days of summer in a strapless two-piece.

 Bailon – who’s also known by her married name of Adrienne Houghton after tying the knot with singer Israel Houghton in 2016 – had her flawless body on full display as she first uploaded a slideshow of images showing her floating around the pool on a swan inflatable.